Shumen: Religion

 The population of the city is majorly Eastern Orthodox, with a significant portion of Muslims and much smaller minorities of other religions.

 In the Bulgarian Orthodox Church, Shumen is a part of the Eparchy (diocese) of Varna and Veliki Preslav and the capital of the Shumen church district (okolia).
 There are two major Orthodox temples in the city, the Church of the Holy Ascension (est. 1829) and the Church of the Three Holy Hierarchs (est. 1857), and a few chapels.

-In Shumen is located the largest mosque in Bulgaria and the second largest in the Balkans, the Sherif Halil Pasha Mosque, more commonly known as the Tombul (or Tumbul) Mosque, built between 1740 and 1744.
+The largest mosque in Bulgaria, and second-largest in the Balkans, the Sherif Halil Pasha Mosque, commonly known as the Tombul Mosque, is located in Shumen.

+According to the latest 2021 census data, the religious breakdown of the population of the Shumen Municipality is: